Explore the Humanities Scholars Program 2020-21 core courses.

 Accepted students must declare a major, or a minor, in the humanities; take a minimum of five approved courses as described below; produce an honors thesis or capstone project (which could be in their major outside the humanities); and present at the annual Humanities Scholar Conference.
 Students who fulfill program requirements will receive a certificate to recognize them as a College of Arts & Sciences Humanities Scholar.

-- Gateway seminar: Humanities Scholars must take SHUM 2750 Introduction to Humanities, which is offered each year/semester on a rotating theme.
+- SHUM 2750 Introduction to Humanities is offered each year/semester on a rotating theme.
 HSP students should complete this course ideally in the fall of their junior or senior years.
 Students may also complete this gateway seminar during their freshmen or sophomore years in preparation for applying to the program.

-- Humanities Scholars must take SHUM 3750 Humanities Research Methods is offered each spring and should be taken before the semester students complete their capstone projects.
+- SHUM 3750 Humanities Research Methods is offered each spring and should be taken before the semester students complete their capstone projects.

-- Additionally, students must enroll in SHUM 4750 while completing their capstone project.
-SHUM 4750 provides a structured setting for independent work, peer feedback, and faculty mentorship.
+- SHUM 4750 Senior Seminar should be taken during the semester students complete their capstone project or honors thesis.
+This course provides a structured setting for independent work, peer feedback, and faculty mentorship.